bornlogic/backend-workplace_webhook/README.md

 ``` sh
 $ sudo make install
 ```
-it will build and copy the two binaries generated for `/usr/local/bin` folder
+it will build and copy the binaries generated for `/usr/local/bin` folder

 For custom path specify `bin` var
 You can use: